 We investigate the effect of electoral rules and political regimes on fiscal policy outcomes - the size and composition of government spending, and government deficits - in a panel of about 60 democracies from 1960 and onwards.
-Presidential regimes are associated with smaller governments than parliamentary regimes, a smaller response of spending to different economic events, and a stronger post-election cycle but a weaker pre-election cycle.
-Majoritarian elections are associated with smaller broad spending programs and smaller deficits than proportional elections; they also have smaller spending responses to events and a stronger pre-election cycle in taxes.
+Presidential regimes are associated with smaller governments than parliamentary regimes, a smaller response of spending to different economic events, a stronger electoral cycle in aggregate spending and revenue, but a weaker electoral cycle in social transfers.
+Majoritarian elections are associated with smaller broad spending programs than proportional elections and have smaller spending responses to econmic events.
 Several of these empirical regularities are in line with recent theoretical work; others are still awaiting a theoretical explanation.